-Rodger “Andy” Anderson was a generous man who made a bequest arrangement in 2006 in honor of his wife, Dora De Anderson, who died as a young woman.
+Rodger “Andy” Anderson made a bequest in 2006 in honor of his wife, Dora De Anderson, who died as a young woman.
 Dora De was of Paiute Indian heritage from the Winnemucca area.
 Rodger gifted to the Community Foundation a significant part of his estate, including his Indian artifact collection, to benefit the Humboldt Museum in Winnemucca, and to provide scholarships to Winnemucca high school students, which after 13 years is coming to fruition.

 The bequest included property in Lake County, Oregon distant from services and access roads.
 The property is significant in size and is remote and pristine.
 The desert is home to rock formations, petroglyphs, and abundant wildlife.

 It was also, unfortunately for the Community Foundation, completely unmarketable.

 As stewards of the Rodger Anderson’s bequest, we paid the modest property taxes and hoped that one day we would sell it for an attractive value.
 Other than periodic “postcard” type offers of ridiculous low amounts, there was little activity.

 Happily, we were contacted by the Oregon Desert Land Trust in early 2019.
 The Oregon Desert Land Trust, based in Bend, had acquired a much larger landholding that was adjacent to our property because of its cultural, historic, and natural resource value.
 They saw our property as a valuable addition to preserving the wild character of Oregon’s high desert, and last month the sale was completed.

 1. The desert that Rodger “Andy” Anderson had loved so much will now forever be preserved for others to enjoy.

 2. The land sale proceeds are now being split, with a portion being sent directly to the Humboldt County Museum, and the remainder added to the scholarship endowment.